Chamba, Himachal Pradesh: Chamba miniature paintings

 Chamba is noted for its miniature Pahari paintings, where Basohli style of Pahari paintings took roots with Nikku, the artist of Basohli migrating from Guler to Chamba in the eighteenth century.
 Raja Udai Singh and Raja Jai Singh patronised this school of painting.
 During the reign of Raja Charhat Singh, folk art developed and had a lasting influence on local artists.
 The paintings of Chamba encompass both miniatures and murals and the Mughal influence is clearly discerned in these paintings.
 Distinguished artists of Chamba who have painted in this art form include Lehru, Durga and Miyan Jara Singh.
-The paintings were generally painted with Hindu religious themes, particularly the legends of Hindu mythology such as Radha Krishna, Shiva-Parvati, Rama Darbar, Yashoda and Krishna, Gopis, love scenes, deer, birds and women, Daya Saptashati and Krishna - Sudama.
+The paintings were generally painted with Hindu religious themes, particularly the legends of Hindu religion such as Radha Krishna, Shiva-Parvati, Rama Darbar, Yashoda and Krishna, Gopis, love scenes, deer, birds and women, Daya Saptashati and Krishna - Sudama.
 Romantic ambiance of the monsoon season in Chamba has also been painted by the artists of Pahari miniature art, in various moods and styles in Basholi colours.
 They are displayed in the museums at Chamba and also at Shimla and Dharamsala.